Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 plant sprayer , just like with the

-potting soil and reaches the roots of the plant.
+potting soil and reach the plant's roots.

 potting soil for longer than 4 to 6 weeks (